Stocks and shares ISAs: everything you need to know

 Can stocks and shares ISAs be transferred into cash ISAs?

-Investors could, for instance, pay cash in to use up this year's allowance, and then invest it at a later date.
+You could pay cash into a stocks and shares ISA to use up this year's allowance, and then invest it at a later date when you’re ready.

-Our "cash ISA vs stocks and shares ISA" guide explores how to choose between the different types of ISAs.
+Our cash ISA vs stocks and shares ISA guide explores how to choose between the different types of ISAs.

 Get the latest financial news, insights and expert analysis from our award-winning MoneyWeek team, to help you understand what really matters when it comes to your finances.